Claude vs ChatGPT for Marketing Agencies: 2026 Comparison

 Image and Video Creative: ChatGPT Wins

 Claude has no native image or video generation capability.
-ChatGPT’s DALL-E integration covers static creative, and Sora 2 adds video production capacity.
+ChatGPT’s GPT-4o image generation covers static creative, and Sora adds video production capacity.
 For agencies that produce visual assets inside their AI workflow, ChatGPT handles the entire creative cycle.
-Claude cannot compete here, and a hybrid LLM stack accounts for this by routing all image and video generation to ChatGPT.
+A hybrid LLM stack accounts for this by routing all image and video generation to ChatGPT.

 Agentic Marketing Workflows: Claude Wins

 This is where the gap between the two platforms grows widest for forward-looking agencies.
-Claude Code and the Model Context Protocol (MCP) give agencies an open, documented standard for building multi-step agentic workflows – automating campaign audits, content pipelines, and reporting loops that run for hours without human intervention.
+Claude Code and the Model Context Protocol (MCP) give agencies an open, documented standard for building multi-step agentic workflows, automating campaign audits, content pipelines, and reporting loops that run with minimal human intervention.
 ChatGPT’s function calling works well but relies on proprietary infrastructure that limits portability.
 Agencies building on MCP own their automation stack in a way that ChatGPT integrations do not allow.

 Research and Document Analysis: Claude Wins